riven2333/PrivacyPilot/README.md

-# PrivacyPilot: Privately Deployed AI Agentic Plugin
+# PrivacyPilot: An LLM Agent Plugin for Privacy Protection

 A locally deployed plugin integration for Agentic LLM Apps.
 This repo is at a very early stage of development.